How to store oil, design standards for tanks and containers, where to locate and how to protect them, and capacity of bunds and drip trays.

 - any manually operated pump, like a hand pump

-- the valve on the delivery end of the flexible pipe attached to any automatic pump, for example an electric pump - the valve must close automatically when the pump isn’t in use, like the nozzle on a pump at a petrol station
+- the valve on the delivery end of the flexible pipe attached to any automatic pump, for example an electric pump – the valve must close automatically when the pump is not in use, like the nozzle on a pump at a petrol station